Rachitshah55/mood/README.md

 - Responsive design
 - Embeddable widget for websites and blogs
 - Installable as a Progressive Web App (PWA)
+- Available as a browser extension for Chrome/Firefox

 ## Progressive Web App
 This project can be installed as a standalone app on mobile and desktop: